cenko/RATIR-GSFC/README.md

 	In [3]: ratdisp_calib( ftype=af.FLAT_NAME or af.BIAS_NAME, workdir='path/to/FITS/flats/', cams=[0,1,2,3], auto=True, amin=0.1, amax=0.8 )
 	```

+	where amin, amax are used in automode to find minimum and maximum median allowed values (of saturation level) for calibration frames
+	and ftype is the type of calibration (ie. 'flat', 'bias')

 5. Select science frames you want to use:

 	```python